-I am an Associate Solicitor in the Public Law & Human Rights department in London.
+I am a Senior Associate Solicitor in the Public Law & Human Rights department in London.

 I have expertise in a broad range of public law work and specialise in the law of social care, healthcare and medical treatment, mental capacity, disability discrimination and human rights law.

 My practice is particularly focussed on healthcare, medical treatment and other clinical disputes, including withdrawal of life support and other end of life care.
 These cases often raise issues of medical ethics and human rights and involve legal arguments relating to dignity, the right to life or the right to healthcare.
 I have experience of urgent and out of hours applications where rapid decisions are needed about a patient’s medical treatment.

 I regularly represent Claimants in the High Court in judicial review proceedings, and have successfully challenged decisions at the level of both local and national government.
 Many of these cases have involved challenging cuts to public services, or access to services, particularly on behalf of vulnerable and disabled people.

 I am regularly instructed by the Official Solicitor and other parties to act on behalf of vulnerable adults in the Court of Protection in relation to health and welfare matters, including deprivation of liberty and disputes about contact and residence.